python-jsonschema/jsonschema/docs/errors.rst

 .. code-block:: python

-    >>> for e in errors:
+    >>> for error in errors:
-    ...     print(e.message)
+    ...     print(error.message)
     The instance is not valid under any of the given schemas The instance is not valid under any of the given schemas The instance is not valid under any of the given schemas

-If we look at the :attr:`ValidationError.path` attribute, we can find out which elements in the instance we are validating are causing each of the errors.
+If we look at :attr:`ValidationError.path` on each of the errors, we can find out which elements in the instance correspond to each of the errors.
 In this example, :attr:`ValidationError.path` will have only one element, which will be the index in our list.

 .. code-block:: python

-    >>> for e in errors:
+    >>> for error in errors:
-    ...     print(list(e.path))
+    ...     print(list(error.path))
     [0]
     [1]
     [2]